PFTL/website/content/blog/21_Default_Attributes_Classes.rst

     print(my_class)
     # [1]

-So far so good, but let's see what happens when we instantiate a second class:
+So far so good, but let's see what happens when we instantiate the second class:

 .. code-block:: python